BenResTech/benrestech/README.md

 # Hi there 👋

-I'm Ben, an IT Infrastructure Engineer helping to build and deploy software and infrastructure for [Egress Software Technologies](https://www.egress.com/).
+I'm Ben, an Infrastructure Engineer helping to build and deploy software and infrastructure for [Egress Software Technologies](https://www.egress.com/).

 I like creating build pipelines, and am currently trying to automate as much of our software delivery process as possible.